 A recent study raises the possibility that statins increase the risk of delirium in patients after surgery.
 Researchers at the University of Toronto looked at data from 284,000 people after surgery.
 Delirium is known to be underdiagnosed in these cases, but the researchers estimated that it occurs after 10% of all surgical procedures, and after 13% of procedures in people taking statins.
 Because delirium can increase recovery time, this is an area of concern.
 The hypothesis is that the statins cause blood flow to the brain to reduce in favor of flow to the heart, although there is no firm evidence that this is happening.
 The researchers admitted that more work is needed to answer questions regarding surgery and statins, and they did not recommend stopping statins before surgery until more is known.

 The FDA amended its requirements in 2012 so that the warning labels on statins must mention the risk of cognitive effects.
-The Boston Globe had a good article on both memory problems and diabetes.

 Researchers at the University of California, San Diego studied people who took pravastatin and simvastatin, but their results can be generalized to other types of statins.
 This results of this study was published in the Archives of Internal Medicine in 2012.